OfficeDev/MS-Graph-Data-Connect/docs/Intro-to-ManagedAccessMSGraph.md

 ### Marketplace

 Microsoft Graph Data Connect leverages the existing integration of Managed Applications with the [AppSource marketplace](https://appsource.microsoft.com).
 Microsoft AppSource helps enterprise users find and gauge line-of-business (LoB) and software-as-a-service (SaaS) apps from Microsoft and its partners.
 AppSource apps are built on top of a variety of Microsoft products and includes all their existing apps add-ins and content packages.
-All applications leveraging Managed Access to Microsoft Graph in Microsoft Azure resources can be purchased in the AppSource marketplace.
+All applications leveraging Managed Access to Microsoft Graph  data connect resources can be purchased in the AppSource marketplace.

 ### Application Installation